Excel VBA CLng Function

 “CLNG” means “Convert to Long” data type.
 Integer data type limit is between -32768 to 32767, so anything excess you want to store to these variables then we need to use LONG data type in VBALONG Data Type In VBALong is a data type in VBA that is used to store numeric values.
 We know that integers also store numeric values, but Long differs from integers in that the range for data storage is much larger in the case of long data type..

-Below is the syntax of the CLNG function in VBA.
+Below is the syntax of the CLNG function.

-- Expression is nothing but the value or the variable that we want to convert to the LONG data type.
+- The expression is nothing but the value or the variable that we want to convert to the LONG data type.

-How to Use the CLng Function in VBA?
+Examples to Use the CLng Function in VBA

 Sub CLNG_Example1() Dim LongNumber As String Dim LongResult As Long LongNumber = "2564589" LongResult = CLng(LongNumber) MsgBox LongResult End Sub